akemp7/CodeReview-Week15/README.md

 # _Anita Kemp's Kombucha Tap Room_

-#### _An app that allows the user to track inventory as part of this week's code review at Epicodus, 11/15/2019._
+#### _An app that allows the user to track inventory as part of this week's code review at Epicodus, 11/15/2019 and 11/22/2019._

 #### By _Anita Kemp_